galamo/angular-103-start/angular-client/README.md

 # Ex Angular Services
 1. Add Icon to the header with the number of products in the cart
-2. add option to clear all products from cart!!!!!!
+2. add option to clear all products from cart!!!!